TageGV/interOpera/README.md

 ## Run Project
 for run with build a

-flutter run -t lib/main_a.dart for run with build b flutter run -t lib/main_b.dart for run with build C flutter run -t lib/main_a.dart
+* flutter run -t lib/main_a.dart
+for run with build b.

+* flutter run -t lib/main_b.dart

+for run with build C
+* flutter run -t lib/main_a.dart